Lindawa40/alx-low_level_programming/0x00-hello_world/README.md

-script 1-compiles a C file but does not link script 2-generates the assembly code of a C code and save it in an output file script 3-compiles a C file and creates an executable named cisfun script 4-prints exactly "Programming is like building a multilingual puzzle, followed by a new line
+script 1-compiles a C file but does not link script 2-generates the assembly code of a C code and save it in an output file script 3-compiles a C file and creates an executable named cisfun script 4-prints exactly "Programming is like building a multilingual puzzle, followed by a new line using puts script 5-prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line using printf function